simpleweb/romulus-cli/README.md

 * Handy `fetch` wrapper that will log what requests are being made
 * Pattern to manage components
 * Environment display, stops you running your app in development mode when building for release
+* Automatic versioning of iOS and Android versions based on the `package.json` version.

 Please note, follow the "Manual Notes" below after running this command.
 Hopefully in the future these can be automated.